Board of Directors

-Mike Shanahan has spent more than 30 years in finance and venture investing.
+Mike Shanahan is a managing partner at Egan-Managed Capital.
+Shanahan has spent more than 30 years in finance and venture investing.
 He co-founded Egan-Managed Capital in 1997.
 As managing partner, he is responsible for the investment decision process and supports portfolio companies with financial and capitalization advice.
 He serves on the board of directors of Apparent Networks, Genalytics, Nexaweb, Softrax Corporation, Whaleback Systems and has served on ten other Egan portfolio boards.

 Prior to Egan-Managed Capital, Mr. Shanahan worked with Eastech Management Company, a New England-focused early-stage technology venture firm.
 Eastech developed a portfolio of 34 companies during Mr. Shanahan’s tenure.
 He served as a director and filled management roles in several Eastech portfolio companies.
 Before Eastech, he worked in corporate finance and venture capital at Paine Webber and Banker’s Trust Company.

 Mr. Shanahan holds a Master of Business Administration from Harvard Business School and a bachelor’s degree in economics from the College of the Holy Cross.